memor24/storage-services/README.md

 // to delete the infrastructure (e.g. for cost control), use: terraform destroy
 ```
-## Configuration Management
+### Configuration Management
-Further configurations (e.g. for security) will be added as Ansible files.
+Further configurations (e.g. for security) can be added using Ansible.